ZakaHaceCosas/FuckingNode/docs/learn/kickstart.md

 ## Summary

-We basically run the CLI commands you'd run by yourself in order to clone and get started a project, saving you time.
+We basically run in order the CLI commands you would run by yourself, to clone and get started a project, saving you time.

 ---

 ## Availability

 This feature has been released and is available since `v2.0.0`.
-It's fully available everywhere. _No table as it's not runtime dependant._
+It's fully available everywhere.
+_No compatibility table here, as it is not runtime dependant feature._